The headlamp control activates and adjusts the external lighting. It is also used to adjust display and instrument lighting and ambience lights.

 The headlamp pattern must be adjusted to avoid dazzling oncoming motorists and can be set for right or left-hand traffic.

-Approach lighting consists of position lamps, lamps in the door mirrors, number plate lighting, interior roof lighting as well as courtesy lighting.
+Approach lighting consists of parking lamps, lamps in the door mirrors, number plate lighting, interior roof lighting as well as courtesy lighting.

-Position lamps are switched on using the headlamp control's knob.
+Position/parking lamps are switched on with the headlamp control's knob.

 Active Xenon headlamps*